Owning a rental property in Nigeria sounds like a great idea, doesn’t it? You buy a property in a nice area, find tenants and let the cash flow.

 However, there are some matters you have to consider before owning a rental property.

-Below are a few pros and cons of owning a rental property and a few tips to help with the cons:
+Below are a few pros and cons related to owning a rental property.

 1. Income from Renters